-The smoothie is adaptable, use just pineapple or just mango.
+The smoothie is adaptable, use only pineapple or just mango.
 Use spinach instead of kale, or skip the lime if you don’t like it or don’t have it on hand.
-Use the island green smoothie to get more greens into your diet by adding it to your breakfast or for an afternoon snack/pick-me-up.
+Use the island green smoothie recipe to get more greens into your diet by adding it to your breakfast or for an afternoon snack/pick-me-up.

 Jump to: